What do you want to learn?

 Working with a 3PL can make offering free 2-day shipping more feasible and affordable for merchants of all sizes.

-However, when it comes to choosing a 3PL partner to handle your online store’s order fulfillment, the options can seem endless.
+However, when it comes to choosing a 3PL company to handle your online store’s order fulfillment, the options can seem endless.

-It’s important to find a fulfillment company that you trust to handle your inventory, provide a positive experience to your customers, and ultimately help you grow your business.
+It’s important to find a fulfillment company that you trust to handle your inventory, provide a positive customer experience, maintain high customer satisfaction, and ultimately help you grow your business.

 Here are three paramount questions to ask a potential third-party fulfillment provider to make sure you find a partner that is a great fit for your business.

-1. How are you different from a traditional 3PL?
+1. How are you different from traditional 3PL partners?

 This modern approach to fulfillment can help your business make more informed decisions about supply and demand and give your customers a better overall experience.